Ethan6422/COM109-Coursework-2/README.md

 White header that stays at the top of the page.
 Options include: CDs, DVDs, reviews, cart, contact us, etc.

 Footer: copyright information + logo.
-Mention that ebsite is for educational purposes only, all rights reserved, etc.
+Mention that website is for educational purposes only, all rights reserved, etc.

 Colour scheme: black, white, orange.